TJLTM/TJLTM/README.md

 - 👀 I’m interested in Embedded systems and hardware design
 - 🌱 I’m currently learning stuff to make UIs I suck at those.
 - 💞️ I’m looking to collaborate on my MakeItRain project, and possibly my AMS project.
 If you have a similar project then hit me up.
-- 📫 How to reach me just use the email listed or message me
+- 📫 How to reach me just use the email listed

 Question: Does this count as Human interaction?